Board and Train Pros and Cons

 1. The trainer can only train as fast as your dog is able to learn.

 Training is a team sport and the trainer has to match your dog’s pace and needs.
-Genetics, temperament, breed, and behavior history are only some of the factors that influence your dog’s progress—factors the trainer has no control over.
+Genetics, temperament, breed, and behavior history are only some of the factors that influence your dog’s progress— and these are factors the trainer has no control over.

 2. Your dog will leave Board and Train a work in progress.

 Board and Train jumpstarts your dog’s education, but it does not complete it.
-You can expect on-going maintenance and practice to protect the progress your dog made and continue advancing his skills.
+You can expect to perform on-going maintenance and practice to protect the progress your dog made and continue turning his new skills into lifelong habits.

 Austin Dog Zone